Tiraspol is the capital of Transnistria. But wait! Did you know that some countries don’t exist?

 To enter the country, I arrived coming from the Autonomous Territorial Unit of Gagauzia – an autonomous region of Moldova.
 I left Transnistria going to Chisinau, the capital of Moldova.

-It was almost 2 pm, and I was in front of Tiraspol train station looking for a Marshrutka (mini-bus) to take me to the Moldovan capital city of Chisinau.
+It was almost 2 pm, and I was in front of Tiraspol train station looking for a Marshrutka (mini-bus) to take me to Chisinau, the capital of Moldova.

-From the central train station in Tiraspol, there are buses and marshrutkas departing to multiple destinations, including Chisinau in Moldova and Odessa in Ukraine.
+From the central train station in Tiraspol, there are buses and marshrutkas departing to multiple destinations, including Chisinau in Moldova and Odesa in Ukraine.

 After having asked for marshrutkas which are faster than buses, I realized that my only solution was to go on the bus departing at 3:05 pm.